 - After configuration is finished, you can start the migration job manually from the Jobs tab:

-When the migration finishes, you will have an Office 365 shared mailbox which will contain emails, calendars, tasks and any other items you chose to migrate.
+When the migration finishes, you will have an Office 365 shared mailbox that contains emails, calendars, tasks and any other items you chose to migrate.
 You can find them in a folder named like your public folders, all in the target shared mailbox.

 How to access shared mailbox in OWA